lextm/jekyll-theme-chirpy/_posts/2017-7-3-the-store-about-net-cross-platform-ui-frameworks.md

 | Supported Platforms | Desktop (and possibly mobile) |
 | OS Native Look and Feel | Windows only. |
 | Third Party Controls | Many on Windows. |

-Mono was trying to port WPF, but that project was not finished due to [lack of resources](http://www.mono-project.com/docs/gui/wpf/).
-[Avalonia](https://github.com/AvaloniaUI/Avalonia) is another open source project to do the same.

-> Neosis GUI mentioned early can also be seen as a WPF clone, and it is much more mature than Avalonia (it even supports Blend in some degree).

 Similar to Unity/MonoGame, WPF internally renders everything on its own, so technically speaking it can go cross platform.